outofgum/dukeftp/README.md

 * No [support](https://github.com/golang/go/issues/7758) for DHE-RSA SSL/TLS ciphers.
 Connecting to a server that only supports these outdated ciphers will result in an "handshake failure" error.

+Installation:
+* Download a "Source code" file from releases and unpack it or clone the git.
+* Download a duke version that matches your system from releases.
+* Unpack duke and copy the binary to the bin folder.
+* Edit the config files, at least an irc config for an admin channel is needed to start duke.
+* Start duke binary.
+You will be asked for a password that is used to crypt and decrypt the config files.

 Usage:

 **dukeftp**